Noruka/vue-resizer/README.md

 # vue-resizer
-A series of the resizer components for Vue.js
+A fork series of the resizer components for Vue.js

 ### [For all the usages please check the website](https://vue-resizer.vicuxd.com/)